sohelparvez-dev/gsheet-to-csv-groovy/README.md

 # gsheet-to-csv-groovy
-Modify in Google Sheet via Groovy
+Generate CSV from Google Sheet via Groovy

 # RUN the script using following command: